markstringer-dti/markstringer-dti.github.io/dti.md

 Even so, taking these two ideas - only deliver things which the user wants and don't do anything which isn't going to either directly benefit the user is powerful.
 These two ideas are two sides of the same coin.
 If taken seriously, they are a powerful way of making projects which seem impossible start to suddenly seem possible.

 ### Concrete Practice
 So how do we do this?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 Which feels about right to me.
 If you think your project is about 6 months long.
 I'll give you a month to do some set up.
 But if after a month you and your team don't have *something* that works, you've waited to long.
-Buy the end of a sixth of the time, you need tiny piece of software that starts to do the thing that you're supposed to be doing in this project that you can demonstrate.
+By the end of a sixth of the time, you need tiny piece of software that starts to do the thing that you're supposed to be doing in this project that you can show.

 And once you've got this tiny little thing, you should be looking to improve its status in some way.
 And there are lots of ways to do this.
 Sure, add functionality.
 But if this first working version will only run on a laptop, that's not the first way to go.
 Just as in the example that I gave.
 If you've got an example that works on a laptop, then one good move would be to show it to users.
 Another would be to move what's on the laptop to test servers and beyond that, to the live servers where it will eventually be used.